Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25302. DOI: 10.17520/biods.2025302 cstr: 32101.14.biods.2025302

 Abstract:

-Results: Currently, China has not ratified its accession to certain biodiversity-related international conventions.
-While biodiversity-related conventions have established mechanisms at the secretariat level with positive outcomes, coordination at the national level remains limited and urgently requires enhancement.
+Results: Currently, China has not ratified its accession to certain biodiversity-related multilateral conventions.
+While biodiversity-related multilateral conventions have established mechanisms at the secretariat level with positive outcomes, coordination at the national level remains limited and urgently requires enhancement.
 CITES has established a cooperative network covering enforcement, timber species, marine species, assessment, and data management through signing memoranda of understanding, adopting specialized resolutions, participating in international alliances, and delegating tasks, thereby enhancing compliance effectiveness.
-The CITES Strategic Vision (2021–2030) and its implementation practices—such as Non-detriment Findings (NDFs) and Appendix species management—directly contribute to multiple objectives of the KMGBF.
+The CITES Strategic Vision (2021-2030) and its implementation practices—such as Non-detriment Findings (NDFs) and Appendix-listed species management—directly contribute to multiple objectives of the KMGBF.